** ALERT **

 The results it's the bike you can see down here.

-The weight of the entire frame is 4kg about, not much more than a steel frame but it's strong enough to do her job for many years.
+The weight of the entire frame is 5.5kg about, not much more than a steel frame but it's strong enough to do her job for many years.

 The final weight of the bike so really depend on which components you will fit in.
-In my configuration it's about 11kg with mudguards and all the stuff in the photos on.
+In my configuration it's about 12kg with mudguards and all the stuff in the photos on.

 All the details of the components and construction are in the pdf manual inside the archive you can download here below.

-The manual down here is about a Woody which is quite similar to the photos showed up but it's the first version of Woody.
+The manual down here is about an old design of Woody which is quite similar to the photos showed up but it's the real first version of Woody.

 If you want to take a ride on it, right now I live in Turin, Italy and I would be very happy to welcome you in my lab to check it out my stuff and have a coffee together!